-- 1. Resolve the card just played. - 2.
-Finish resolving other cards that are in the middle of resolving. - 3.
-Resolve cards in play triggered by the card of step 1.
-If more than one, the current player chooses their order. - 4.
-Play cards in hand triggered by the card of step 1.
-If more than one, go clockwise from the current player. (p.
-7) - 5.
-Discard the card of step 1 unless played on another card.
+- 1. Resolve the card just played. - Resolve cards in play that are triggered by that card.
+If more than one, the current player chooses their order. - 3.
+Resolve cards in hand that are triggered by that card.
+If more than one, go clockwise from the current player.
+(See p.
+7.) - 4.
+Discard the card from step 1.

-GETTO KNOW YOUR GARDS!
+GETTO KNOW YOUR CARDS!